Docs

 Why should I use smart dunning?

-With Chargebee's Error Intelligence, we are now able to classify incoming errors from third parties, whether it is retryable or not.
-This property of the error is currently used only in smart dunning, so if you want to fully utilize the value of error intelligence in payments, switch to smart.
+With Chargebee's Error Intelligence, we can now classify incoming errors from third parties as retryable or not.
+This property of the error is currently used only in smart dunning, so if you want to fully utilize the value of error intelligence in payments, switch to smart dunning.

 How are the errors structured and grouped?